mnelson-1/Nelson_Marvelous-DSA_HW02-SparseMatrix/README.md

 (0, 1, 3)
 (0, 2, 4)

-and another file easy_sample_input_03.txt with the following content:
+and another file, easy_sample_input_03.txt with the following content:

 rows=1
 cols=2